 2. What Services Are Available?

 In addition to cost, those looking at nursing home options should compare the services available across facilities.
 Some nursing homes have specific care for individuals with memory challenges, for instance.

 Nursing homes typically offer activities, such as outings, and amenities, like a recreation room, gym, and television.
-Assess whether the facility provides transportation to doctor’s appointments and the quality and suitability of the meals.
+Assess whether the facility provides transportation to doctor’s appointments and the quality of the meals.

 Rather than focusing on the range of services available, consider whether the nursing home’s services fit your unique needs.
-Those with beloved pets might consider whether the facility allows pet visits, whereas spiritual individuals might want to verify that the facility provides access to religious services.
+Those with beloved pets might consider whether the facility allows pet visits.
+Spiritual individuals might want to verify that the facility provides access to religious services.
 Memory care units might be a necessity for those with dementia.

 3. Evaluate Location

 Moving into long-term care is often stressful.
 Choosing a nursing home close to your hometown, family, or community can help ease the transition.
-When the nursing home is near to family and friends, loved ones may visit more easily and frequently, providing essential social support.
+When the nursing home is nearby, loved ones may visit more easily and frequently, providing essential social support.

 4. Review the Centers for Medicare and Medicaid Services Reports